1530 James M Wood Boulevard

 - Passion for social justice for immigrants required.

 Our office is located at 1530 James M. Wood Blvd., Los Angeles, CA 90015.
-This position will require frequent regional travel, including to the Adelanto Detention Facility.
+This position may require regional travel, including to the Adelanto Immigration Detention Facility.
 Mileage is reimbursed.

 - Life Insurance